-This year’s Board includes five officers and two members-at-large; board members are elected for staggered three-year terms.
-Check the Web site calendar to see when the monthly board meetings are held – meetings are open to members who wish to attend.
+This year’s Board includes five officers and two members-at-large; Board members are elected for staggered three-year terms.
+Check the Web site calendar to see when the monthly Board meetings are held – meetings are open to members who wish to attend.
 Board History

-Board Members for the 2022-2023 Church Year (officers elected in late July)
+Board Members for the 2023-2024 Church Year (officers elected at July, 2023 meeting)

-Co-Vice Presidents: Jan Radoslovich
+President: Jan Radoslovich